Claude Auchinleck

-Field Marshal Sir Claude John Eyre Auchinleck, (/ˌɒxᵻnˈlɛk/ OKH-in-LEK-'; 21 June 1884 – 23 March 1981) was a British Indian Army commander who saw active service during the world wars.
+Field Marshal Sir Claude John Eyre Auchinleck (/ˌɒxᵻnˈlɛk/ OKH-in-LEK-'; 21 June 1884 – 23 March 1981) was a British Indian Army commander who saw active service during both World War I and World War II.
 A career soldier who spent much of his military career in India, he rose to become commander-in-chief of the Indian Army by early 1941 during the Second World War.
-In July 1941 he was appointed commander-in-chief of the Middle East Theatre, but after initial successes the war in North Africa turned against the British-led forces under his command and he was relieved of the post in August 1942 during the North African campaign.
+In July 1941 he was appointed commander-in-chief of the Middle East Theatre, but after initial successes, the war in North Africa turned against the British-led forces under his command and he was relieved of the post in August 1942 during the North African campaign.

 In June 1943, he was once again appointed Commander-in-Chief, India, where his support through the organisation of supply, maintenance and training for General William Slim's Fourteenth Army played an important role in its success.
 He served as commander-in-chief, India, until the Partition in 1947, when he assumed the role of supreme commander of all British forces in India and Pakistan until late 1948.